What’s the best way to market your firm?

 The way people find and select professional services is changing quickly.
 And this transition has real implications on how firms like yours should approach marketing.

 For instance, today’s service buyers ask for referrals less often than in the past.
-In fact, referrals dropped 16% over a five-year period.
+In fact, referrals grew only 9% in the last two years when they had previously dropped 16% over the previous five year period.
 This means that the almighty referral—the holy grail of business development for so many decades—is starting to lose its primacy as the business world evolves.

 Today’s buyers also say they value professional services 33% more.
-And they say these services are more relevant than ever (a 56% increase).
-At the same time, clients are less loyal to their professional services firms (down 20%).
-(Data from the Inside the Buyer’s Brain, Third Edition research report.)
+However, the relevancy of these services has dropped by more than 10.5% since 2020.
+(Data from the Inside the Buyer’s Brain, Fourth Edition research report.)

 What’s going on?